• Skip to primary navigation

 nose - blocked, runny and itchy nose, sneezing

-eyes - red, watery and itchy eyes
+eyes – red, watery and irritated eyes

 lungs - cough, wheezing and shortness of breath